Tinkerforge/doc/en/source/Hardware/Bricklets/Hall_Effect.rst

 |test_tab|
 If everything went as expected you can now see the detection of a magnetic field.
-A magnet can be used to test the Bricklet.
+A magnet can be used to test the Bricklet by moving it near the Bricklet.

 .. image:: /Images/Bricklets/bricklet_hall_effect_brickv.jpg
    :scale: 100 %